dilyanpalauzov/voltronic-inverter-openhab/README.md

 For the serial communication to work either under Settings → Add-On Management → USB Suggestion Finder must be enabled, or an add-on from the distribution, which utilizes serial communication, must be installed.

+This could be resolved by distributing `.kar` files, but openHAB does not fully utilize `.kar` files.
+That said …

+### Building the Binding

+> mvn package -pl jar

+This skips building the `kar` module and the `.kar` file.

 ## Policy for accepting patches

 Patches, adding new channels or converting a read-only channel to write-channel by sending a command, should first detect if the feature is available by the connected inverter, and not offer it for all inverters.